sigcsets/sigcse2022/_authors/src.md

 ### Round 1: Poster Presentation

-Your poster will be scheduled for presentation on Tuesday March 16 from 4 to 6:45pm ET.
+Your poster will be scheduled for presentation on Monday March 15 from 4 to 6:45pm ET.
 You will be expected to “present” your poster at that time and be available during judging.

 ### Round 2: Presentation

-Students selected to participate in the Round 2 portion of the ACM SRC will have 10 minutes to present their work on Friday March 19 from 4 to 6:45pm ET.
+Students selected to participate in the Round 2 portion of the ACM SRC will have 10 minutes to present their work on Thursday March 18 from 4 to 6:45pm ET.

 Additional details about expectations will be provided prior to the conference.